 When an inventor leaves the University, the discretionary funds are added to the University Share.

 When none of the inventors has a home college, the Inventor’s Home College’s Share and/or Discretionary Funds are added to the University Share.

 Inventor’s shares shall pass to the Inventor’s heirs and assigns in the event of the inventor’s death.

 Intellectual property activities shall be under the general cognizance of Louisiana Tech University.
 The Intellectual Property Committee shall function as an advisory committee in the University and shall have the following responsibilities:

-Advise the President, the Vice President for Research and Development, and Louisiana Tech University on institutional intellectual property policies, the implementation of policies, and the status and conduct of the institution's technology transfer efforts.
+Advise the President, the Chief Research and Innovation Officer, and Louisiana Tech University on institutional intellectual property policies, the implementation of policies, and the status and conduct of the institution's technology transfer efforts.

 Advocate to the University's personnel for the institution's technology transfer efforts.